AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/tut.md

 }
 ```

-We can now reference them in `addGrid()`, appended as children of this new parent group.
+They can be referenced in `addGrid()`, appending them as children of this new group.

 ```js
 addGrid({ columns, rows, gutter, columnColor, rowColor }) {